 Doji candlestick represents a demand and supply equilibrium where neither the buyers nor the sellers are winning.
 If the formation is in an uptrend movement, the candle suggests that bulls are losing the war as many traders have exited the market during the previous bullish candles.
-The outcome of upcoming price movement fall in doubt and bears slowly rush in to push the prices down.
+The outcome of the upcoming price movement falls in doubt and bears slowly rush in to push the prices down.

 Similarly, in the downtrend, the bears have been winning the price war in previous candles.
 The formation signals the exhaustion of bears to make lower lows.
 The bulls step in the game and push for a reversal pattern.

 Doji candle looks like a cross or plus sign on stock or Bitcoin charts.
-It is a small candle with nonexistent bodies and shows that bulls and bear have an equal match.
+It is a small candle with nonexistent bodies and shows that bulls and bears have an equal match.
 They are usually seen during periods of consolidation and are a great tool to identify upcoming potential breakout.

 The Doji Candlestick formation in practice

-Let us look at some Cryptocurrency charts and see how this formation signal a trend reversal or price consolidation.
+Let us look at some Cryptocurrency charts and see how this formation signals a trend reversal or price consolidation.
 The image below depicts the price movement of Litecoin.
 We can spot multiple Doji formation on the charts and how it has contributed to the upcoming price action.

 Doji candle is a neutral indicator and provides little information in isolation.
 However, its occurrence is essential to complete several visual patterns such as Morning star or Bullish Abandoned Baby.
 It is a common pattern throughout the stock or Cryptocurrency chart and isn’t always a reliable tool to spot price reversal.
 The formation of Doji candlestick might indicate an entry or exit point for stock or Cryptocurrency traders.
 However, using the candle in isolation might be risky, and many individuals use different oscillators to conceive a broader picture of a commodity and market sentiments.